Academic information in this section provides an overview of academic and student procedures and requirements.

 The "graduation with honors" designation recognizes those students who have achieved a certain college-level GPA.
 Any honors notation will be placed with the graduate's name in the Commencement Ceremony program.
 Honors graduation is also noted on the student transcript.
 Criteria for the awards include:

-- Only credits earned at OC will count towards the award
+- Only credits earned at Olympic College will count towards the award.

-- All college level credit earned at OC will be included in the GPA calculation
+- All credit earned at Olympic College will be included in the GPA calculation.

-- At least 24 GPA credits of 100-level coursework or higher must have been earned at OC for an associate designation.
-At least 45 credits of 100-level coursework or higher must have been earned at OC for a bachelor designation.
+- At least 24 GPA credits of 100-level coursework or higher must have been earned at Olympic College for an associate designation.
+At least 45 credits of 100-level coursework or higher must have been earned at Olympic College for a bachelor's designation.

 For the associate degree programs, honors designations are: